nodejs/node/doc/api/n-api.md

-  C++ class, _non-static_ data properties, accessors, and methods of the C++ class can be called from the static functions given in the property descriptors without the `napi_static` attribute after retrieving the C++ class instance placed "inside" the JavaScript object instance by using [`napi_unwrap`][].
+  C++ class, _non-static_ data properties, accessors, and methods of the C++ class can be called from the static functions given in the property descriptors without the `napi_static` attribute after retrieving the C++ class instance placed inside the JavaScript object instance by using [`napi_unwrap`][].

 When wrapping a C++ class, the C++ constructor callback passed via `constructor`